N4BM/N4BM.github.io/_posts/2025-02-13-Engineering-Runtime-Obfuscation.md

 ## Detection Logic and Evasion Validation

-Purple teams validate their defenses using realistic offensive emulations:
+Defenders teams validate their defenses using realistic offensive emulations:
 - Employ tools like DefenderCheck, PE-sieve, and Process Hacker to understand detection capabilities.
 - Conduct continuous adversarial simulations to identify defensive gaps.